 Special agent Ruskin retired in 2012.
 Today he runs a law firm in Manhattan, teaches criminology at John Jay College, and gives conferences about his career in the FBI and his undercover missions in the criminal underworld.
-He also recounted his adventures in a book, The Pretender, published in 2017.
+He also recounted his adventures in a book, The Pretender, published in 2017 (and translated into French in 2022 as Le caméléon).
 He received us at his home in Manhattan.
 The table in the family room is strewn with files, and his children’s toys cover the floor.

 “They say that undercover agents have more in common with criminals than with the police,” says Ruskin.
 He has angular features with piercing blue eyes and can’t keep his hands still.
 “It’s not a cliché.
 Undercover agents believe in their missions; they want to fight crime and protect society, but they also resist authority.
 They like to work alone.”